How to Reignite Your Creativity – Three Easy Steps

 When you watch a group of young children play, the things they say and do to entertain themselves is creativity in pure form.
 I have never accepted that it disappears with age.

 It may be stifled and tucked away because of self-doubt and criticism from others for being silly or for wasting time dreaming, but it doesn’t disappear.
 Creativity is alive and well deep inside of everyone and you must find ways to help it resurface.
-It is time to reignite your creativity.
+It is time to reignite that creative spark that feeds the soul.

 Let yourself consider for a moment that you are creative.
 You may not be a radical creative, but you can easily join the ranks of the incrementally creative, which is actually the more desirable form.